majacQ/json-api/recommendations/index.md

 Accept: application/vnd.api+json
 ```

 Requests for still-pending jobs **SHOULD** return a status `200 OK`, as the server is reporting the status successfully.
 Optionally, the server can return a `Retry-After` header to provide guidance to the client as to how long it should wait before checking again.
-Recommendations to retry sooner than 1 second can be accomplised with `Retry-After: 0`.
+Recommendations to retry sooner than 1 second can be accomplished with `Retry-After: 0`.

 ```http
 HTTP/1.1 200 OK